 What about financial aid?

-As an Early Decision candidate, you are eligible to apply for all types of need-based aid offered at Johns Hopkins.
+As an Early Decision candidate, you are eligible to apply for all types of need-based aid offered at Hopkins.
 Choosing Early Decision will not limit your financial aid options or consideration for merit scholarships.
 Please see Apply for Aid for details on how to apply for financial aid as an Early Decision applicant.